elabit/robotmk/README.md

 # RobotMK

 ## What is RobotMK?

 RobotMK allows you to integrate the results of the great [Robot Framework](https://robotframework.org/) into the monitoring system [CheckMK](https://checkmk.com).

+Read the [feature page](https://robotmk.org) of RobotMK to learn about its history, features and advantages.

 RobotMK consists of mainly two components: